Institute of Materials and Machine Mechanics

 Development of a new type of biomedical bioabsorbable Zn metal matrix composites

 Name of the supervisor

-Faculty of mechanical engineering STU
+Faculty of material science and technology STU